eoscostarica/guide.eoscostarica.io/docs/tutorials/react-tutorial.md

 id: react-tutorial
 title: React JS
 sidebar_label: React JS
+description: How to use React JS to build a web application
+keywords: [React JS, How to use React JS, How to build a web application, How to use React JS to build a web application?, React JS tutorial?, What is React, Learn React, First Steps with React]
 ---

 React is a JavaScript library that will be used to build web interfaces and mobile applications with an extension called [React Native](https://reactnative.dev/).
 React works with units of code that work independently.
 React also uses a tool called JSX that allows a very simple interaction with JavaScript, that is, it can also be used with HTML in a simple way.